monk-afk/SquareOne/templates/markdown/mining.md

 **Public Mines**

-There are two public mine locations.
+There are three public mine locations.
 Use the `tpp` chat command to travel:

 > `/tpp mine1`
 > `/tpp mine2`
+> `/tpp mine3`

 **Diamonds**